juhannam/ctp431-2018/final/README.md

 ## Step #2: Progress Presentation
-Prepare 7-8 minute long presentation to introduce your final project idea and report the ongoing status.
+Prepare 7-8 minute presentation to introduce your final project idea and report the ongoing status.

-- Main idea
+- Your project idea
+- Case study examples that you find interesting
-- Technical details: use of FFT, types of sound synthesis and digital audio efffect, types of javascript library for audio, graphics and GUI.
+- Necessary technical elements: types of sound synthesis and digital audio efffect, types of javascript library for audio, graphics and GUI.
 - Your plan for the final

+## Step #3: Final Presentation
+Prepare 7-8 minute long presentation to introduce your final project.

+- The main idea
+- Technical details
+- Aesthetic aspects
+- Show the demo

-## Step #3: Deliverable
+## Step #4: Deliverable
 - Submit your work to https://your_id.github.io/ctp431/final.html
 - The webpage must include a one-page description that include the main idea, technical details, references and the link to your web application.
 - Have fun with it!